protege47007/bl/README.md

-# this is a work in progress portfolio site for me..
+# this is a work in progress blog site for me..